NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.12-cloud-shell-and-editor.md

 # Cloud shell and editor

-Docker container with a persistent 5GB home directory storage.
+Ephemeral `e2-small` VM with docker container with a persistent 5GB home directory storage.
 Has a built-in code editor.
 The instance persists while the user is online, after 1 hour of inactivity, the session is deleted.

 ## Environment customization